 For the climate, flying to New York is worse than taking a long shower.
 But is it 10 times worse or is it 1000 times worse?
 The carbon footprint of our actions have been widely analyzed and quantified, but it does not mean that people are well aware of their impact.

 With this project, we would like to understand people’s perception of their carbon footprint, and how does it compare to the actual carbon footprint of actions they take.
-This could help climate scientists, sociologists, communicators, politicians, and the general public to improve climate communication and enhance climate action.
+This could help climate scientists, sociologists, news outlets, politicians, and the general public to improve climate communication and enhance climate action.

 In an ideal world, we would ask people to answer questions such as "How much CO2 does taking the plane emit?", for all actions.
 But this is a tedious, difficult task for non-experts.
 Hence, we propose to compare pairs of actions.
 It is probably easier to say "Flying emits 1,000 times more CO2 than taking a shower".

 To tackle this problem, we use recent advances in machine learning to run Climpact.
 To estimate the actual impact of actions from pairwise comparisons, we developed a statistical model of the observed impact ratio (i.e., "1,000 times more" from the flying and showering example above).
 This model enables us to:

 Although our goal is to evaluate the perception of individuals, all actions presented on Climpact also bears the responsibility of governments and companies, which can move things in the right direction through their policies and practices.
 One example is heating home for one year, which emits 3,646 kgCO2eq. (the highest in our dataset).
 Tenants cannot decide to change the heating system of the place they rent on their own, it's the landlord responsibility who in turn is largely influenced by laws and regulations set up by policymakers.